49ers Announce IR Decision for Offensive Threat Ahead of Cowboys Game

-As the San Francisco 49ers gear up for the Dallas Cowboys, they’re hoping to get every possible piece healthy and back on the field.
+As the San Francisco 49ers gear up for their January 16 matchup against the Dallas Cowboys, they’re hoping to get every possible piece healthy and back on the field.

 After getting rookie running back Elijah Mitchell back for the 27-24 win over the Los Angeles Rams in Week 18, it appears as if another rookie running back could return for the playoffs: Trey Sermon.